 Cycle mechanic course – Education, practice, experience

-The cycle world is divided into two sorts of cycle repairers, “The professional mechanic” and “The home mechanic”.
+The cycling world is divided into two sorts of cycle repairers, “The professional mechanic” and “The home mechanic”.
 The professional makes a living by repairing cycles.
 They may have started a business on their own or they may be working for someone else who is teaching them on the job.

 The home mechanic doesn’t make a living out of repairing bikes.
 They may do their own repairs and their friends or they might volunteer on a cycling project.

-Currently in the UK, neither of these types of mechanics require any qualifications.
+Currently, in the UK, neither of these types of mechanics require any qualifications.

 Most trades do require evidence of qualifications or an apprenticeship.
 Cycle maintenance has slipped through the net.
-This is possibly because they were simple to fix and to understand.
+This is possible because they were simple to fix and understand.
 There were very few variations.
 Being a cycling enthusiast and a bit handy was generally enough to be able to run a bike shop and repair bikes.

 The issue of cycle maintenance qualifications

 This issue has raised its head in the late 1980s after a court case regarding a cycle accident.
-Cytech was developed and cycle mechanics were encouraged to follow the courses and pass exams at the different levels.
+Cytech was developed and cycle mechanics were encouraged to follow the courses and pass exams at different levels.
 City and Guilds were a competitor and other bodies brought out their own variations of maintenance courses.

 Sometimes, the development of a qualification moves at a slower pace than the technology it is hoping to teach.

 In the last 20 years, huge changes have taken place in cycle development.
 Most components have come under the scrutiny of R and D. Computer-aided design and 3D printing has allowed technology to expand further and make bikes faster and easier to ride.
 Frame materials are developing as you read this and electronics have crept into transmission and propulsion.